prometheus-operator/prometheus-operator/Documentation/developer/scrapeclass.md

 Before you begin, ensure that you have:

 * `Prometheus-Operator > v0.73.0`
-* A running `Prometheus` instance.
+* A running `Prometheus` or `PrometheusAgent` instance.

 ## Introduction

-`ScrapeClass` is a feature that allows you to define common configuration settings to be applied to all scrape resources( **PodMonitor**, **ServiceMonitor**, **ScrapeConfig** and **Probe** ) of that particular class.
-This feature is similar to [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/) in Kubernetes.
-This feature is very useful when it comes to standardizing configurations such as common relabeling rules, certificates, and other configurations.
+`ScrapeClass` is a feature that allows you to define common configuration settings to be applied across all scrape resources( **PodMonitor**, **ServiceMonitor**, **ScrapeConfig** and **Probe** ).
+This feature is similar to [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) in Kubernetes.
+This feature is very useful when it comes to standardising configurations such as common relabelling rules, certificates, and other configurations.

-Traditionally, the scrape configurations were defined in the `Prometheus` config file itself.
-This process was time consuming when user wanted to apply the same configuration to many scrape targets.
-One such problem was when a user needed to configure secure scraping with TLS certificates when running `Prometheus` to scrape all the pods in an Istio mesh with strict `mTLS`, described [here](https://istio.io/latest/docs/ops/integrations/prometheus/#tls-settings).
+Traditionally, the scrape configurations were defined in the scrape custom resources like ServiceMonitor itself.
+This process was time consuming when a user wanted to apply the same configuration to many scrape targets.
+One use-case is when a user needed to configure secure scraping with TLS certificates when running `Prometheus` to scrape all the pods in an Istio mesh with strict `mTLS` described [here](https://istio.io/latest/docs/ops/integrations/prometheus/#tls-settings).
 Defining the TLS certificate paths in each `PodMonitor` and `ServiceMonitor` that scrapes these pods would be repetitive and error-prone.
 This problem is now solved by `ScrapeClass` feature.

 ## Defining a ScrapeClass in Prometheus Resource